cchudzicki-ocw-testing/3.020-spring-2021/content/pages/assignments.md

 3. Methods: How do methods help scientists accomplish goals?
 How did the field develop these methods?
 4. Results and Open Questions: What is the current state of the art?
 What are the open questions in the field?
 5. Conclusion: What main ideas from the talk do you want to highlight and leave your audience remembering?
+6. Figures + References: How can visuals and graphics clarify, enhance or support each of these goals?
+Remember to cite all references.